yoko-vicky/MyFavoriteMovies/README.md

 # 🎬 Moviees – For Curious Movie Lovers
+(*The double "e" is intentional — because one "e" just wasn’t enough for movie lovers.*)

-A fullstack movie app for people who love to discover, collect, and share films — built to showcase secure authentication, database modeling, and smooth search UX.
+A fullstack movie app for people who love to discover, collect, and share films — built to explore secure authentication, database modeling, and smooth search UX.

 ![screenshot](./screenshot.png)
 ![search](./moviees-search.gif)